He’s flamboyant, uncompromising, and impossible to ignore.

 Entering the S&P 500 Index

-On December 21, Tesla will finally be added to the S&P 500 Index.
-This is big news and a vindication for Musk himself.
-It comes after Tesla was previously passed over for inclusion in the index back in September.
+On December 21, 2020, Tesla was added to the S&P 500 Index.
+This was big news and a vindication for Musk himself.
+It came after Tesla was previously passed over for inclusion in the index back in September 2020.

-So, on a practical level, what does this transition mean for you?
+So, on a practical level, what does this mean for you?

-Well, if you are already investing in a generic index fund — like those run by Vanguard, BlackRock or Fidelity — you will automatically get a slice of Tesla.
+Well, if you are already investing in a generic index fund — like those run by Vanguard, BlackRock, or Fidelity — you are automatically getting a slice of Tesla.

-It’s not hard to imagine what the immediate impact of this will be.
-Tesla’s towering valuation will swell even more, as passive funds surge into its coffers.
+So…it’s not hard to imagine what the long-term impact of this will be.
+Tesla’s towering valuation may swell even more, as passive funds surge into its coffers.
 It’s an enormous sugar hit that can’t be ignored.

 Only time will tell whether Elon Musk will be able to use that extra wealth to finally deliver on his promises.
 The world awaits with bated breath.